-Verifereum is an open-source project that brings mathematical rigour
+Verifereum is an open-source project centred on a comprehensive

 Why Verifereum Matters